Post-9/11 GI Bill

 Fordham’s Yellow Ribbon agreement for the 2019-2020 academic year for students eligible for the maximum benefit rate of 100% (based on service requirements) will:

-- Offer assistance to a maximum of 425 eligible individuals on a first come, first served basis regardless of whether the student is full or part time.
+- Offer assistance to a maximum of 425 eligible individuals on a first-come, first-served basis regardless of whether the student is full or part-time.
 This limit is specific to Traditional Undergraduate students and Graduate/Professional students.
-All Non-traditional undergraduate students enrolled into the School of Professional and Continuing Studies are eligible for the Yellow Ribbon Program.
-The first come, first served is based on acceptance of admission or enrollment and the order in which the Certificate of Eligibility (COE) is received by the certifying official of the university.
+All Non-traditional undergraduate students enrolled in the School of Professional and Continuing Studies are eligible for the Yellow Ribbon Program.
+The first-come, first-served is based on acceptance of admission or enrollment and the order in which the Certificate of Eligibility (COE) is received by the certifying official of the university.
 The maximum number of students per degree level in each college are capped at: